Gustavo-Roa/Data-Science-Professional-Certificate/README.md

-# Data Science Professional Certificate
+# Professional Certificate in Data Science
 Professional Certificate Program in Data Science from Harvard University (HarvardX) on EdX

 Courses in this program: